willem-strydom/footbal_analysis/README.md

-You should name your repository with your WUSTL ID, and you should create your private repository within the `wustl-data` organization.
+You should name your repository with your WUSTL Username, and you should create your private repository within the `wustl-data` organization.
 Do not add a README or .gitignore from the GitHub UI.

 A high-level overview of the mechanics of the above operations can be deduced from [this tutorial](https://devopscube.com/set-git-upstream-respository-branch/).